leviathan0117/TRON_Legacy/README.md

 # TRON (v0.1.0-a little of a release update)
 A simple Python 3D graphics library based on OpenGL.
-Created to allow easier development of small Python 3D programs.
+Created to allow easier development of small Python 3D program.
+Source code available at https://github.com/leviathan117/TRON

 ## What's new (from previous version):
 This is the time, when this library became somewhat useful, so I think it's ready for the release.